seatable/seatable-admin-docs/manual/maintain/clean_database.md

 Database backup succeeded
 ```

-## Clean operation_log records
+## Clean operation_log records more efficiently (optional)

 When the base is modified, `dtable-server` automatically saves it to `dtable-storage-server` every 5 minutes.
 In order to prevent `dtable-server` failure before the base is saved to `dtable-storage-server`, resulting in base data loss, every time base is modified, an operation log will be recorded in the operation_log table.

-Therefore, the operation_log table tends to be very large.
-Since version 4.1, we offer a command to clear the useless data in the operation_log table three days ago.
+Therefore, for **large instance**, the operation_log table tends to be very large.
+Since version 4.1, we offer a more efficient and reliable command to clear the useless data in the operation_log table three days ago.
+You can add a cron job to run the command every day.

+This command has two advantages over the above command:

+1. It will make sure all pending operations be applied to the base before clearing the logs.
+2. It will clear the logs in small batch, avoiding consume too much database resource in a short time.

 ```
 $ docker exec seatable /opt/seatable/scripts/seatable.sh python-env /opt/seatable/seatable-server-latest/dtable-web/manage.py clean_operation_log
 ```